Skip links

 Hard money loans are a type of short-term financing offered by private lenders instead of traditional financial institutions.

-Also known as “asset-based” or “private money” loans, hard money loans are secured by real estate assets and are used to finance the purchase or renovation of multifamily properties.
+Also known as “asset-based” or “private money” loans, hard money loans are secured by real estate assets and are used to finance the purchase or renovation of multi-family properties.

 Hard money loans typically have higher interest rates than conventional mortgages.
 But, due to typically more flexible loans terms, they can be more accessible to borrowers with less-than-perfect credit histories or those who need quick financing or a short-term loan.